why-not-try-calmer/openSUSE-Conference-2021/slides.md

 ---

-## Being lazy together

-*Being lazy*.
+## Don't Repeat Yourself and equalize use opportunities

 * when someone finds oneself scratching their head in front of an already solved problem, there is potential waste.
     * the time and energy spent scratching their head is spent twice.

-*Together*.
 * the waste scales immensely when you have a large community like openSUSE
-* it also does not help with inequalities: if you are not lucky enough to talk to the most knowledgeable people (think of separate linguistic communities), you are worse off everybody else who are lucky enough to know someone who can help.
+    * it also does not help with inequalities: if you are not lucky enough to talk to the most knowledgeable people (think of separate linguistic communities), you are worse off everybody else who are lucky enough to know someone around who can help.

 ---

-# The sad state of the Tumbleweed documentation
+# The state of the Tumbleweed documentation

 Tumbleweed is the openSUSE rolling-release distro, and it's great.
 But such greatness takes a tiny bit of understanding to be taken advantage of.

 What's in there for people interested in TW?

-* the official Leap reference manuals
+The official Leap reference manuals?

-*    * great, but they don't talk about Tumbleweed at all.
+* great, but they don't talk about Tumbleweed at all.
 Sure, they talk about tools common to Leap and TW.
 This falls short, as the workflow between rolling and fixed-point release is so different.

-* the openSUSE wikis, especially the SDB
+The openSUSE wikis, especially the SDB?

-*    * there is no explicit and visible curation, you cannot trust anything, because you don't know who's vouching for what you read.
+* not bad, but there is no explicit and visible curation, so you cannot trust anything, because you don't know who's vouching for what you read.

 ---